-Results of test pile installation indicate that the unconfined multi-tier bubble curtain with bubble rings spaced a maximum of ten feet vertically is effective in minimizing noise in order to meet the NMFS and NYSDEC requirements.
-Not only did the NAS meet the requirements in full ebb, flood, and slack currents and for various NAS settings, underwater noise isopleths were smaller than anticipated by the NMFS BO.
-Results indicate that the largest estimated width of the 206 dB re 1μ Pa peak SPL isopleth was measured at 17 ft as compared to the 40 ft anticipated by the NMFS BO.
-These results indicate that the size of the 206 dB re 1μ Pa isopleth measured for the piles in 10-18 ft of water was similar to or smaller than the 206 dB re 1μ Pa isopleths measured during the 2012 PIDP.
-Furthermore, the diameter of the 187 dB re 1μ Pa2-s cSEL isopleth at the end of installation of each pile was never estimated to be more than 240 ft.
+Results of test pile installation indicate that the unconfined multi-tier bubble curtain with bubble rings spaced a maximum of ten feet vertically, is effective in minimizing noise in order to meet the NMFS and NYSDEC requirements.
+Not only did the NAS meet the requirements in full ebb and flood currents and for various NAS settings, underwater noise isopleths were smaller than anticipated by the NMFS BO.
+Results indicate that the largest estimated width of the 206 dB re 1μ Pa peak SPL isopleth was measured at 17 ft as compared to the 40 ft predicted by the NMFS BO.
+These results indicate that the size of the 206 dB re 1μ Pa isopleth measured for the piles in 13-18 ft of water was smaller than the 206 dB re 1μ Pa isopleths measured during the 2012 PIDP.
+Furthermore, the diameter of the 187 dB re 1μ Pa2-s cSEL isopleth at the end of installation of each pile was never estimated to be more than 146 ft.
+Therefore, the noise levels across the majority of the river at the construction site would be less than 187 dB cSEL, and would thus provide the required corridor for sturgeon migration through the site.